Number Sense for Class 5

 Lowest or Least Common Multiple (LCM): The LCM of two or more numbers is the smallest positive number that is divisible by all the given numbers.

-In our example of 5 and 6, the LCM is 30 because it is the smallest number that can be evenly divided by both 5 and 6.
+Example: LCM of 5 and 6 is 30 because it is the smallest number that can be evenly divided by both 5 and 6.

 These concepts of common multiples, common factors, HCF and LCM are essential in various mathematical operations and problem-solving situations.

-The LCM of the given numbers is found by Division Method and Prime Factorisation Method.
+We can find LCM of numbers by Division Method and Prime Factorisation Method.

 Division Method to find LCM: